-The principal role of Alumina Limited's Board is protecting and furthering the interests of shareholders.
+Alumina Limited's Board of Directors principal role is protecting and furthering the interests of shareholders.

 That is achieved by formulating and establishing the strategic direction of the Company.
-The Board is guided by its Charter that establishes the role and specific responsibilities and authority of the Board of Directors.
-A copy of Alumina Limited's Board Charter is available in the Governance section of our website at aluminalimited.com/charters/.
+The Board is directed by its Charter that establishes the role and specific responsibilities and authority of the Board of Directors.
+A copy of Alumina Limited's Board Charter is available in the Governance section of our website at www.aluminalimited.com/charters/.